Do you need help with your child custody case?

-When the parties involved in a divorce cannot agree on child custody, most states have laws that set forth the factors the judge must consider when determining custody.
-A few states do not have any factors in their laws, and leave it up to judges to...
+When divorcing parties cannot agree on child custody arrangements, most states have laws that establish factors the judge must consider when determining custody.
+A few states do not have any factors in their laws, and leave it up to judges to determine custody with...

 NOTICE RELATED TO COVID 19